Xunnamius/project-utils/packages/plugin-lint/README.md

 > See the [usage section][4] for more information.

-This opinionated CLI tool checks a Node project for correctness.
-TypeScript ([`tsc`][1]) is used for type checking, [ESLint][2] for static analysis of JavaScript/TypeScript source, and [Remark][3] for analysis of Markdown source.
-Further checks are performed to ensure the project is optimally structured and conforms to best practices, including a flag (`--monorepo`) to enable monorepo-specific checks (i.e. "monorepo mode").
+This opinionated CLI tool checks a Node.js project for correctness.
+TypeScript ([tsc][1]) is used for type checking, [ESLint][2] and [Espree][16] for static analysis of JavaScript/TypeScript source, and [Remark][3] and [mdast][17] for analysis of Markdown source.
+Further checks are performed to ensure the project is optimally structured and conforms to best practices, including detecting when running in a monorepo root vs a monorepo package vs a polyrepo.

-Specifically, in addition to type checking and static analysis, the following checks are performed:
+Specifically, in addition to type checking and static analysis with tsc and ESLint, the following checks are performed:

 - ⛔ Errors when `package.json` file is missing
 - ⛔ Errors when `dist` directory or its subdirectories contain `.tsbuildinfo`